monopolis-cloud/finish-monode-deployment/README.md

-# Monopolis: Finish Monode Deployment
+# Monopolis: Finish Monode Rollout

-This action is designed to work with Monopolis deployment workflows only.
+This action is designed to work with Monopolis Monode rollouts workflows only.
 It finishes a deployment from a GitHub Actions pipeline

 ## Action inputs
 | Name   | Sample value            | Description                  |